 "Reaping isn't all there is to evangelism.
 In fact, reaping isn't even the hard labor.
 Any farmer knows that.
 It takes one day to harvest what you've cultivated and nurtured for months.
 Furthermore, the disciples were going to reap a harvest they hadn't sown.
 I planted, Paul said, Apollos watered, and God gave the increase.
 Paul handed off some souls to Apollos.
 God gave the increase.
 The soil must be cultivated, the seed planted and nurtured, and then comes the harvest."

-&mda sh; Joseph Aldrich in Gentle Persuasion, published by Multnomah Press in 1998.
+— Joseph Aldrich in Gentle Persuasion, published by Multnomah Press

 Papers falling short of this standard will not be graded.
-That work will be returned to the students for further revision and resubmission.
+Those papers will be returned to the students for revision and resubmission.

 See my writing checklist.